openforcefield/ptm_prototype/README.md

 ## Short description

 Run this notebook to see how to parameterize proteins with PTMs using OpenFF.
-Then try simulating your own modified protein, and write in to this repo's ssue tracker to let us know how we can make it easier for your use cases (in particular, how we can help you define `ResidueTemplates` more easily using your inputs).
+Then try simulating your own modified protein, and write in to this repo's issue tracker to let us know how we can make it easier for your use cases (in particular, how we can help you define `ResidueTemplates` more easily using your inputs).

 ## To run